 5. Local Knowledge

-Finally, another situation when hiring a consultant is a good idea is when local knowledge is critically important for the business task at hand.
+Finally, another situation when hiring an EHS consultant is a good idea is when local knowledge is critically important for the business task at hand.
 A great example is during international due diligence, a topic which we previously wrote about here.
 A local perspective is important when doing business internationally because local partners are influenced by their local environment.
 The local history, culture, society, regulatory practices, and mindset impact every single aspect of business, and only a specialist with years of experience in that environment can effectively offer those insights.

 In summary, as consultants, we believe we can add value in many situations.
 During times of change, you may need to rapidly ramp-up in-house technical capabilities and cannot afford to spend the time and money to build an effective in-house team.
 For short-term projects, a consultant can quickly bring relevant skills into your company and complete the work efficiently, avoiding an awkward situation where a full-time employee’s job must change to avoid redundancy.
 In situations when a physical presence on-site is necessary, a local consultant can save money on travel costs and provide better service to your local team.
 If the scope of work is unclear, a consultant can act as a flexible resource and can scope up or scope down their engagement as needed.
 Finally, in circumstances where intimate local knowledge is needed, a local consultant can provide insights into the regulatory environment, culture, and history of a location, helping you make better business decisions.

 Inogen Alliance is a global network made up of nearly 80 local businesses and over 5,000 consultants around the world who can help make your project a success.
-Our Associates collaborate closely to serve multinational corporations, government agencies, and nonprofit organizations, and we share knowledge and industry experience to provide the highest-quality service to our clients.
+Our Associates collaborate closely to serve multinational corporations, government agencies, and nonprofit organizations, and we share knowledge and industry experience to provide the highest-quality EHS consulting services to our clients.
 If you want to learn more, you can explore our individual Associates or Contact Us.
 Watch for more News & Blog updates here and follow us on LinkedIn.